CarlBittendorf/BipoSense/README.md

 * *Data.toml*: This file, along with [DataToolkit.jl](https://github.com/tecosaur/DataToolkit.jl), is used to organize and manage our data and contains, among other things, descriptions, checksums and references to the code that was used to create the datasets.

-* *scripts*: Contains the specific code for processing data, fitting models, creating figures and so on.
+* *scripts*: Contains the specific code for processing data, fitting models, creating figures, and so on.

 ### Passive Sensing